 20S, 30S, 40S Concert Band

 Students must have successfully completed course 10S to enroll in this course.
 Students new to Westgate must first pass an audition before enrolling in this course.
 This performance based ensemble will cover a wide variety of quality wind repertoire.
 We will perform at church worship services, the Classic 107 Band Festival and several public concerts.
 There is a music tour every second year.
-Several recorded assignments are expected each year.
-Preparation for rehearsals includes routine home practice and a professional rehearsal etiquette.
+Recorded assignments are expected each year.
+Home practice is expected.
 Students must comply to continue in the course.

 Junior Jazz Band (Grade 7, 8 and 9)